 Agent SDK

-Understand the local Agent, remote Agent, and Session usage model exposed by @downcity/agent
+Understand the local Agent, remote Agent, Session model, and how @downcity/agent relates to City AIService

 Agent SDK